 The first study in the series

-You don't have to do anything particularly different when setting up your first study, you can mostly follow the instructions in our basic study tutorial.
+You don't have to do anything particularly different when setting up your first study - you can mostly follow the instructions in our step-by-step guide.

 It's especially important that you're recording participant IDs in your survey software for a longitudinal study, so you can follow-up with these participants for the subsequent studies.
 If your survey software supports it, recording the IDs automatically using URL parameters is strongly recommended.